 Any property will need upkeep.
 But you also need to consider how the general upkeep and maintenance work.
 For example, if something breaks and it isn’t your fault, who is responsible for fixing it?
 How quickly will the maintenance team respond to your requests?
 If there is a leak on the roof or a pest issue, who is responsible for repairs?

 If you are renting a house or apartment, you must have a written lease that details important information like rent, duration, responsibilities, and much more.
 Everything should be detailed in the lease so that there are no disputes later.
 Individuals may not have these lease agreements ready.
 Find out how long it will take to prepare a written lease agreement.

 Who is responsible for lawn care and snow removal?

 Houses in Northeast Philadelphia usually have lawns, which make them an attractive option.
 But it’s important to determine who is responsible for maintaining them.
 Also, who is responsible to remove snow from the driveway?
 Many houses in the area are older, with narrow common shared access ways.
 Who will be responsible for shoveling those areas?
 This should be clearly communicated in the written lease.

 How is emergency repair managed?

 If there is a water leak or a pipe burst in the middle of the night, who do you call?
 If you go through an individual homeowner, do you have to call them?
 If there’s a real estate agency, is there an emergency contact to get in touch with?

 A house for rent in Northeast Philly may be ideal for you, but with limited inventory, you might need to look at a range of options, including apartments that may be the best option for you in some cases.
+You may also be able to get a private entrance apartment to mimic the single-family home rental experience.
 Choose what’s best for you and your family.